 I am an Assistant Professor in the Department of Political Science.
 My pronouns are she/her.
 I study national identity, conflict, and development in the context of migration, particularly within the Global South.

 A central focus of my research is to bring evidence to questions, and often misperceptions, within scholarly and public debates about the effects of migrants on host communities.
 A few questions that I’m thinking about these days: How does the presence of forcibly displaced migrants affect local development and public goods provision, conflict, and voting behavior?
-For minority citizens who share ethnic and cultural ties with migrants, what explains why they are sometimes inclusive and pro-migrant, but other times, they seek to differentiate themselves by excluding or “othering” migrants?
+For minoritized citizens who share ethnic and cultural ties with migrants, what explains why they are sometimes inclusive and pro-migrant, but other times, they seek to differentiate themselves by excluding or “othering” migrants?
 And in contexts marked by anti-migrant prejudice and discrimination, can certain types of interventions — like prolonged intergroup contact between locals and migrants — work in reducing tensions?
 These projects span multiple regions, including East Africa, Central Asia, and South America.

 “Team and Nation: Sports, Nationalism, and Attitudes toward Refugees” (with Leah Rosenzweig).
 Comparative Political Studies (March 2021).

 “Can Economic Assistance Shape Combatant Support in Wartime?
 Experimental Evidence from Afghanistan” (with Jason Lyall and Kosuke Imai).
 American Political Science Review, Volume: 114, Issue 1 (February 2020), pages 126-143.